 Renal Diet for People with Kidney Failure or Disease

-In general, a renal diet is high in calories, low in fluids, protein, and sodium.
+In general, a renal diet is high in fruits, vegetables, and fiber, but low in processed foods, animal proteins, fats, and sodium.

 Balancing Salts, Fluids and Electrolytes